copenhagenjs/copenhagenjs.dk/_posts/2012-09-26-october-busy-month.md

 ---

-October is going to be a very busy month for the Community, we are going to have at least three **four** events, and have an opportunity for yet another talk.
+October is going to be a very busy month for the Community, we are going to have **four** events, and have an opportunity for yet another talk.

 So mark your calendar for